-- increasing the range and diversity of a region's industry mix, - regularly tracking and measuring a region's economic activity and health, and - improving and/or expanding programs that attract, retain, and expand regional businesses.
+- increasing the range and diversity of a region's industry mix, - regularly tracking and measuring a region's economic activity and health, and - improving and/or expanding programs that attract and retain regional businesses.

-Responsive strategies address how communities, businesses, and residents communicate and coordinate with one another before, during, and after shocks, such as by:
+Responsive strategies address how communities, businesses, and residents communicate and coordinate with one another before, during, and aftershocks, such as by:

-- strengthening relationships among local, regional, state, and federal officials so priorities are understood in advance, - building or updating websites where emergency information and resources are shared, and, - engaging in pre-disaster recovery planning so stakeholders agree about their respective responsibilities during crises.
+- strengthening relationships among local, regional, state, and federal officials so that priorities are understood in advance, - building or updating websites where emergency information and resources are shared, and, - engaging in pre-disaster recovery planning so stakeholders agree about their respective responsibilities during crises.